 Paula Bailey BSc BVSc MRCVSI qualified from the University of Bristol in 1994.
 Initially I worked in mixed practice but soon decided that small animal practice was where my heart was.
 I came to the Warwick area for one week in 1999, and decided to stay.I enjoy building a relationship with my clients and their pets so I can provide the best care throughout their lives.
 Those of you who know me will know I love to see them through all the stages, and enjoy increasing the quality of life for older pets.
 They are all individuals and my photo gallery of animals I have treated is very special to me, I keep every card sent to me over the years.
 I have a particular interest in providing the same standard of care for rabbits and small furries as far as possible as we have come to expect for cats and dogs.
 I also offer acupuncture treatments which I have found particularly useful for arthritic animals and back pain.I have one cat named Loki, who is thoroughly spoilt, and recently I adopted a feral kitten from a barn , who is a beautiful fluffy grey boy, Indy,and he’s very mischievous!
 In my time off I like to ride, dance or scuba dive I ride a handsome Connemara Skye and he keeps me on my toes.
-I have recently taken up underwater photography, and have won a few prizes but have a long way before I catch up to my husband’s standards.
+I have recently taken up underwater photography, and even have won a few prizes .

 Mary Martin MVB MRCVS